 |The Magician||A visionary, inventor and charismatic leader that make things happen.|

-Think of some of the most successful brands you know and the archetypes they assume.
+Now think of some of the most successful brands you know and the archetypes they assume.

 Apple: want to think different and switch up the status quo.
-They’re a Rebel
+They’re a Rebel.

 Disney: want your dreams to come true.
-They’re a magician.
+They’re a Magician.

 Google: want to find the truth and are constantly seeking out information.
-They’re a Sage
+They’re a Sage.

 Rolex: are prestigious and powerful.
 And they know it.
 They’re a Ruler.